The-Marcy-Lab-School-Assignments/swe-sr-2-1-Aviont3/README.md

 ### Response 2

-A few ways to make your website more accessible are, making sure to add alt attributes to images, keeping your navigation and layout consistent, and making your text clear and understandable.
+A few ways to make your website more accessible are, making sure to add alt attributes to images, keeping your navigation and layout consistent with semantic elements, and making your text clear and understandable.You can also use rem instead px.
 Accessibility is important because your website has to be accessible to everyone including those who have disabilities.

 ## Prompt 3